typesAreSpaces/website/content/posts/not_not_kripe_intro.md

 share similar abbreviations as in the classical counterpart.
-Since \\(J\\) as a formal system contains \\(J1\\) and Modus Ponens as unique rule of inference, by the comment on Theorem 3 in Section 3.5 of \cite{hodel2013introduction} we have that
+Since \\(J\\) as a formal system contains \\(J1\\) and Modus Ponens as unique rule of inference, by the comment on Theorem 3 in Section 3.5 of (Hodel, R.E., 2013) we have that
 \\(J\\) satisfies the Deduction theorem.
 A proof of the above is shown in the next theorem:

-Theorem:
+Theorem 1:

 <div class="theorem">